dwyl/learn-qunit/README.md

 ### Example Project: Stopwatch

-In a previous tutorial I built a simple stopwatch: https://github.com/nelsonic/stopwatch but its *deliberately* "rough" did *not* have tests and all code was contained in a single html file.
+In a previous tutorial I built a simple stopwatch: https://github.com/nelsonic/stopwatch but its *deliberately* "minimalist" did *not* have tests and all code was contained in a single html file.

+This time we are going to do it the "right" way.